New Students

-Acadia University is excited to welcome all new international students in January 2025.
+Acadia University is excited to welcome all new international students in September 2025.
+More information on orientation (including airport pick-up dates) will be available soon.

 Travelling to Canada

 Before travelling, ensure that you are eligible to enter and that you possess all necessary documentation.
-To be able to enter Canada as a student, you must meet three requirements:
+To be able to enter Canada as a student, you must meet two requirements:

 For more information on travelling to Canada, please see IRCC’s entering Canada page.